oracle-livelabs/database/sharding/raft23ai/troubleshooting/troubleshooting.md

    ![<restart_shard_not_recovered_after>](./images/1-restart-shard-not-recovered-after.png " ")

-2. If you get the error that the background tasks are pending.

-   You need to check which tasks are pending.
-To view the ongoing rebalancing tasks.
+2. If you receive an error indicating that background tasks are pending, you need to check which tasks are still pending.
+To do this, view the ongoing rebalancing tasks."

    ```
    <copy>